I’m going to help you out and share the best places to live based on their popularity amongst new expats in Mexico.

 Chapala and Ajijic are relatively small towns, so walking or taking the local buses is easy.
 Unlike San Miguel de Allende, both Ajijic and Chapala are flatter.
 So you won’t feel out of breath walking to the nearest farmers market or “mercado.”

-A bus ticket from Ajijic to Guadalajara is approximately $40-$75, and the trip is an hour.
+A bus ticket from Ajijic to Guadalajara costs approximately $40-$75 and takes an hour.

 If you’re planning to use the local urban bus to get around, the cost is about $0.80, and you have to flag one down from the main road.
 Currently, there are no timetables online.